cvdelannoy/FRETboard/README.md

 ## Known issues
 - Please note that FRETboard cannot (yet) handle traces longer than 100k data points.
 This is mainly a grahical issue, so we expect to be able to fix this rather soon.
+- Currently keystrokes to change the state slider and perform the next/train/delete actions only work in server mode.

 ## Setting up your own server
 The easiest way to set up your own FRETboard server would be to make use of the docker image.
 First start up the container in interactive mode: